lydiaYchen/CStat26/README.md

 Part I will have a stronger focus on the theory and Part II will focus on the applications.

 This course is continuously evaluated and has the following two grading items :dart:
-- Two Lab quizzes (30\%): pass/fail.
-Each passing lab accounts for 15% of the final grade.
+- Two Lab quizzes (30\%): Each one accounts for 15% of the final grade.

 - Final project: 70 % of the final grade, consisting of three milestones
   * Midterm presentation on the project proposal and progress (April 15): feedback will be given but not graded.
 The midterm covers parts 1-3 of the project (Classical Statistical Inference, ANOVA, Factorial Design).
 Take this opportunity to get feedback on your progress.